ragashreeshekar/sig-security/assessments/README.md

 reviews in multiple ways:

    * Consistent documentation reduces review time.
-   * Established baseline of security-relevant information reduced Q&A.
+   * Established baseline of security-relevant information reduces Q&A.
    * Clear rubric for security profile enables organizations to align their risk profile with the project’s risk profile and effectively allocate resources (for review and needed project contribution).